Buying a home in the Netherlands as an expat

 One of the biggest advantages of owning a home in the Netherlands is that the mortgage interest on the primary residence is tax-deductible for 30 years.
 This can be refunded to the mortgage holder on a monthly or annual basis.
 There were a number of questions raised about this, including what would happen if an expat moved abroad and sublet the property.
 How would this affect the tax status?

 Bert Buma, a civil law notary, walked the audience through the various legal steps required to complete the purchase of the property.
 Just as you can’t use tinder without a smartphone, Dutch law doesn’t allow the completion of a transfer of property ownership without using a notary.
 Bert explained the role of the notary in the process, including things such as the all-important cooling off period, and the relatively new requirement to ensure that contracts must be read out in the native language of the buyer of the property.
 An official registered translator needs to be hired for this in most cases and is something that can be arranged by the practice as part of the process.

 A lively question and answer session followed, after which drinks were served.
 I asked some of the expats present about their current situation and plans

 I’ve lived in Amsterdam for five years, and am now on a local contract and am paying a lot of money in rent.
 This event has confirmed what I thought, which was that with the tax rebate on interest I’ll end up saving money by buying instead of renting

-The next Expat Housing Seminar will be held on October 17th at 18.30 at the British School in the Hague.
+The next Expat Housing Seminar will be held on November 28th at Stempels in Haarlem at 18:30.